 He and his team are noted for having “carved out a seriously good reputation for financial services” and antitrust.
 He has won several awards for his client work, including the Global Competition Review award for "European Behavioural Matter of the Year" for his representation of Deutsche Bank in the European Commission's investigation into the credit default swaps markets.

 He regularly publishes and is a member of the editorial board of the European Competition Journal.
 Vincent created and edits Cadwalader’s Antitrust & Financial Services Alert, which examines the latest antitrust cases and issues impacting the financial services sector.

-Vincent studied at the University of Oxford and the University of Paris, and is admitted to the Bar in Brussels.
+Vincent studied at the University of Oxford and the University of Paris.
+He is admitted in London and Brussels.